 While completing his graduate studies, Edward managed an adaptive reuse design and financing plan for a community development corporation in Central Massachusetts.
 In addition, Edward coordinated master-planning exercises, stakeholder charrettes, and land development analyses with planning and economic development agencies in two Massachusetts Gateway Cities.
 He has facilitated several community engagement outreach strategies, most recently with residents in East Boston where he proposed an updated neighborhood resiliency and emergency preparedness plan.
 He also served as project manager for an award-winning proposal in the 2018 Federal Home Loan Bank of Boston Affordable Housing Competition.

-Prior to BJH, he worked in Mexico City at an engineering firm on water infrastructure projects.
+Prior to BJH, he worked in Mexico City at an engineering firm as a researcher for infrastructure and public realm projects.
 He previously clerked for the Attorney General of Ontario in Toronto, Canada at the environment and land tribunals division.
 While there, he advised decision-makers on green energy infrastructure projects, zoning and master plan appeals, and real estate development proposals.
 Since 2014, Edward has been a licensed attorney with the Law Society of Upper Canada.